Hugoprogpro/ZephSharp/README.md

 #### How you do it

-You write your scripts in Clojure.
+Right now you can only write your scripts in Clojure.
+There are plans to use other languages in the future, but I've yet to figure out which ones people want integrated in.

 Put this in ~\AppData\Local\Zephyros\config.clj